biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 nextflow run hello.nf --greeting 'Hej verden!'
 ```

 What happened now?
+How many processes have been run?
 Did your code edits work?
 How are your output files named and where were they saved?

 ## Let's run the script on a batch of input values

 Workflows typically run on batches of inputs that are meant to be processed in bulk, so we want to upgrade the workflow to accept multiple input values.

 `Channel.of()` factory we've been using is quite happy to accept more than one value.
-Inmagine taht these could be a list of genes, genomes or files ...
+Imagine that these could be used to pass a list of genes, genomes or files ...

 There are different factory channels to create the channels.
 Here you have an example where I used factory `Channel.fromFilePairs()` fastq read files.

 > params.reads = "$projectDir/data/*_{1,2}.fq.gz"
 >
 > Channel

 >        .fromFilePairs(params.reads, checkIfExists: true)

 >        .toSortedList( { a, b -> a[0] <=> b[0] } )

 >        .flatMap()

 >        .set { read_pairs_ch }

 >        read_pairs_ch.view()

 `.toSortedList`, `.flatMap`, `.set`, `.view` are operators to transform the channel and achieve the input files in the desired format.